Zequez/logseq-vault/pages/Storyworlds.md

 	- We can counter one [[Entrancement]] with the power of another.
 	- The next story is not going to be the human story, and it's not going to be on our terms, it's much bigger than us.
 	- The world has a heartbeat, you can hear it if you listen to it.
+	- We keep love at bay; love is not always well behaved.
+We welcomed the beloved into our hearts.
 	-
 - ---
 - Irresponsible stories